selloween/selloween.eu/content/post/how-to-install-mtg-arena-on-linux.md

 First download MTG Arena Windows executable from the official website: [https://magic.wizards.com/en/mtgarena](https://magic.wizards.com/en/mtgarena)

-## Install PlayOnLinux on Debian 9
+## Install PlayOnLinux on Debian Stretch

 On Debian Stretch you have to add the contribution repository by adding it to `/etc/apt/sources.list`.